surifirstpin/biplus_documentation/docs/DataRun.md

 <center><h1>Analysis</h1></center>

-Using data analysis user can retrieve the data and build the query applying data exploration by slice and dice of report information.
+This section explains how to explore the data by slice and dice of report information in order to build a query.

-This Section explains how to

 Under data analysis section, select the project and model for which you want to explore the data.
 Data analysis section contains list of dimension and measures which acts as fundamental building blocks for a query.